Charitable IRA

 A Tax-Saving Way to Help The Diocese of Fall River, your parish or the Catholic Appeal

-If you are 70½ years old or older, you can take advantage of a simple way to benefit the Diocese of Fall River and/or your parish and receive tax benefits in return.
+If you are 72 years old or older (73 if you reach age 72 after Dec.
+31, 2022), you can take advantage of a simple way to benefit the Diocese of Fall River and/or your parish and receive tax benefits in return.
 You can give up to $100,000 from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.

 This law no longer has an expiration date so you are free to make annual gifts to our organization this year and well into the future.